-When the Generate Software Interrupt mode is chosen (CCPxM3:CCPxM0 = 1010), the corresponding CCPx pin is not affected.
-Only a CCP interrupt is generated, if enabled and the CCPxIE bit is set.
+When the Generate Software Interrupt mode is chosen (CCPxM<3:0> = 1010), the corresponding CCPx pin is not affected.
+A CCP interrupt is generated when the CCPxIF interrupt flag is set while the CCPxIE bit is set.

 15.3.4 SPECIAL EVENT TRIGGER